m0b1d3v/vrsvp/README.md

 By default, only server administrators can create or edit events.
 Other individuals can be granted these powers through the Discord Privilege system.
 To access this go to Server Settings > Integrations > VRSVP > Manage > Commands > /vrsvp.

-A photo gallery walking through these steps can be seen [here](https://adobe.ly/3splfCE).

 ## Discord limitations